himabindu-github/hackbio/stage_1/README.md

 #Stage_1 task: All about functions

 ##1.
-Translate a DNA sequence to protein
+Translate a DNA sequence to protein.
     This is a summary of the steps implemented
  - Creating a Named Vector for Codons: First a named vector, dna_codon_table, mapping each DNA codon to its corresponding amino acid was created.

  - Managing Case: Processed the DNA sequence by converting it to uppercase to maintain consistency.